StackWorks — Columns Chess Help & Rules

 draws as a 90° “L” shape.

-- Highlight squares (desktop): Right-click a square.
+Highlight squares (desktop): Right-click a square (default, or

 -